Bauer Vapor, Supreme, & Nexus: Which One Is Right For Me?Posted by Drake Martin on Dec 15, 2015

 The 1X stick is the flagship stick in Bauer's Vapor lineup.
 The Vapor 1X is ideal for the crafty player that excels in puck handling and quick-release shots.
-With its low kick point, the 1X really shines in snap shots and one-timers.
+With their low kick point, Vapor sticks really shine in snap shots and one-timers.
 NHL players using a Bauer Vapor 1X stick: Patrick Kane (CHI), Claude Giroux (PHI), Ryan Johansen (CBJ), Brad Marchand (BOS), Ryan Getzlaf (ANA).

 Ryan Getzlaf of the Anaheim Ducks redirects the puck into Shea Weber with his 2016 Bauer Vapor 1X stick.
 Photo credit NHL.com.

 Supreme sticks are geared towards players that like to wind up and get powerful slapshots or take full-motion wrist shots where the puck is pulled back before being sent forwards.
 The Supreme 1S maximizes energy transfer in order to give you the hardest shot possible.
 NHL players using a Bauer Supreme 1S: Steven Stamkos (TB), Alexander Ovechkin (WSH), Jack Eichel (BUF), Alex Galchenyuk (MTL), Patrick Sharp (DAL).

 Jack Eichel of the Buffalo Sabres tries to use his Supreme 1S stick to score on Ottawa Senators' goalie Craig Andersen.
 Photo by Kevin Hoffman - USA TODAY Sports .